kubesphere/website/content/en/docs/project-administration/project-and-multicluster-project.md

     {{< notice note >}}

-- You can change the cluster where the project will be created on the **Cluster** drop-down list.
+- You can change the cluster where the project will be created on the **Cluster** drop-down menu.
 The list is only visible after you enable the multi-cluster feature.
 - If you cannot see the **Create** button, it means no cluster is available to use for your workspace.
 You need to contact the platform administrator or cluster administrator so that workspace resources can be created in the cluster.
 [To assign a cluster to a workspace](../../cluster-administration/cluster-settings/cluster-visibility-and-authorization/), the platform administrator or cluster administrator needs to edit **Cluster Visibility** on the **Cluster Management** page.

     {{</ notice >}}